Categories

 Welcome to Read This Book, a newsletter where I recommend one book that I think you absolutely must read.
 The books will vary across genre and age category to include new releases, backlist titles, and classics.
 If you’re ready to explode your TBR, buckle up!

 Delighting velocireaders since 2017, Book Riot’s New Release Index will keep you in the know about all the latest books.
-Start your 14-day free trial today.
+New books for days.
+Subscribe today — you won’t be able to read them all, but it’s fun to try!

 Happy reading!